surniaulula/wpsso-rrssb/readme.txt

 The [Pro version of WPSSO RRSSB](http://wpsso.com/extend/plugins/wpsso-rrssb/) includes a number of additional options and features:

-* A stylesheets editor for each social sharing button locations (content, excerpt, shortcode, widget, etc.).
-* URL shortening with Bitly or Google for URLs in Tweet texts.
+* URL shortening with Bitly or Google for URLs in Tweets.
 * Additional sharing button locations and CSS styles for:
 	* [bbPress](https://wordpress.org/plugins/bbpress/)
 	* [BuddyPress](https://wordpress.org/plugins/buddypress/)